Michael Stern (zoologist)

-Michael Stern (born 1978) is an American zookeeper, conservationist, anthropologist and primatologist who serves as the Curator of Primates and Small Mammals at Philadelphia Zoo and is the co-founder of the New Nature Foundation.
+Michael Stern (born 1978) is an American zookeeper, conservationist, anthropologist and primatologist currently works at African Wildlife Foundation and previously served as the Curator of Primates and Small Mammals at Philadelphia Zoo and is the co-founder of the New Nature Foundation.
 He previously worked at the Denver Zoo and Honolulu Zoo.

 Early life

 Stern was born in the Philadelphia area and attended Jack M. Barrack Hebrew Academy, then known as Akiba Hebrew Academy, graduating in 1996.
 He went on to attend Harvard University and graduated in 2001 with a degree in biological anthropology.
 At Harvard, he was mentored by noted primatologist and researcher, Richard Wrangham.

 Starting at age 12, Stern began volunteering at the Philadelphia Zoo nearly every Saturday.
 At age 13, he became a presenter in the children's zoo.
 He eventually reached a point where many of the animals knew who he was and was among the first people to meet the zoo's baby orangutan.